Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 Olefin: Made from melted plastics that are fashioned into yarn, olefin is an incredibly strong material that's resistant to staining.
 It's typically reserved for outdoor furniture because of its resistance to natural elements.

-Linen: A natural fiber you'd often find as a clothing material, linen is a smooth and strong upholstery material, which has a highly desirable slubby texture.
+Linen: A natural fiber you'd often find as a clothing material, linen is a smooth and strong upholstery material that has a highly desirable slubby texture.
 Cleaning linen is quite difficult, and the material is notorious for wrinkling.

 First off, "sofas" and "couches" are interchangeable terms.
-But there are different types of sofas (or couches) which you may need some help distinguishing.
+But there are different types of sofas (or couches) that you may need some help distinguishing.
 Here are some common sofa styles to know.

 Traditional Sofa: A traditional, or standard sofa, can come in anywhere between six feet to eight wide, with either one, two or three seat cushions.